xolox/vim-tlv-mode/README.md

 There is a recommended color scheme for editing Transaction-Level Verilog code and *vim-tlv-mode* contains a Vim color scheme script called (you guessed it :-) *tlv* that provides this recommended color scheme to Vim.

-Of course you are free to decide whether to use this color scheme or not, the choice is up to you.
+Of course you're free to decide whether to use this color scheme or not, the choice is up to you.
 The syntax highlighting mode is intended to work well with other Vim color schemes as well.

+The color scheme was created with [graphical Vim] [gvim] in mind because the recommended colors are not available in terminal Vim (because terminal Vim is limited to a fixed palette with a maximum of 256 colors).
+I may try to make the color scheme compatible with terminal Vim as well, but I'm not yet sure how well that will work.

+To try out the color scheme you can use the following command:

+    :colorscheme tlv

+If you like the color scheme you can add the command above to your [vimrc script] [vimrc] to make the choice permanent.

 ### Automatic (smart) indentation